 11 Companies Barred from Debt Settlement Business – But are there More Scammers?

-Recent court actions initiated by the Federal Trade Commission (FTC) and State of Florida to shut down 11 debt settlement companies who allegedly stole tens of millions of dollars from its customers clearly demonstrate how easy it can be for consumers to be deceived and taken to the proverbial cleaners by unscrupulous debt settlement companies.
+Recent court actions initiated by the Federal Trade Commission (FTC) and the State of Florida had shut down 11 debt settlement companies.
+These debt settlement scams allegedly stole tens of millions of dollars from consumers in financial distress.
+These nefarious actions against their customers clearly demonstrate how easy it can be for overwhelmed debtors to be deceived.
+Therefore, taken to the proverbial cleaners by unscrupulous debt settlement companies.

 Targeting debtors who could least afford to be ripped off, especially the elderly and disabled, with promises of debt relief and saving thousands on their credit card balances, these companies heartlessly destroyed their financial lives.
-Falsely promising they would pay, settle, or obtain dismissals of consumers’ debts and improve their credit, the companies instead kept the money collected to settle their customers’ debt for themselves.
+Falsely promising they would pay, settle, or obtain dismissals of consumers’ debts and improve their credit.
+These companies instead kept the money collected to settle their customers’ debt for themselves.